awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ## Working with PostgreSQL Autovacuum on Amazon RDS<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum"></a>

-The autovacuum feature for PostgreSQL databases is a feature that we strongly recommend you use to maintain the health of your PostgreSQL DB instance\.
-Because autovacuum checks for tables that have had a large number of inserted, updated or deleted tuples, it can be used to prevent transaction ID wraparound\.
-Autovacuum automates the execution of the VACUUM and the ANALYZE command; using autovacuum is required by PostgreSQL, not imposed by Amazon RDS, and its use is critical to good performance\.
+We strongly recommend that you use the autovacuum feature for PostgreSQL databases to maintain the health of your PostgreSQL DB instance\.
+Because autovacuum checks for tables that have had a large number of inserted, updated, or deleted tuples, you can use autovacuum to prevent transaction ID wraparound\.
+Autovacuum automates the execution of the VACUUM and the ANALYZE command\.
+Using autovacuum is required by PostgreSQL, not imposed by Amazon RDS, and its use is critical to good performance\.
 The feature is enabled by default for all new Amazon RDS PostgreSQL DB instances, and the related configuration parameters are appropriately set by default\.
 Since our defaults are somewhat generic, you can benefit from tuning parameters to your specific workload\.
 This section can help you perform the needed autovacuum tuning\.

 For information on creating a process that warns you about transaction ID wraparound, see the AWS Database Blog entry [Implement an Early Warning System for Transaction ID Wraparound in Amazon RDS for PostgreSQL](https://aws.amazon.com/blogs/database/implement-an-early-warning-system-for-transaction-id-wraparound-in-amazon-rds-for-postgresql/)\.